-Our goal in this paper is to assess the above arguments in order to evaluate whether profiling in health insurance, wheter compulsory or optional, is ethically permissible.
-Discrimination refers to the "acts, practices, or policies that impose a relative disadvantage on persons based on their membership in a salient social group" (Altman 2016; see also Lippert-Rasmussen 2013), which can be morally wrong when this differential treatment is based on irrelevant factors so that people are differentially treated for no good reason.
+Our problem can be reexpressed slightly differently, with the term "discrimination".
+It refers to the "acts, practices, or policies that impose a relative disadvantage on persons based on their membership in a salient social group" (Altman 2016; see also Lippert-Rasmussen 2013), which can be morally wrong when this differential treatment is based on irrelevant factors so that people are differentially treated for no good reason.
 The question then becomes whether statistical facts about a group (for instance, people with a specific medical history) have relevant justificatory force in treating members of that group differently than others (requiring them to pay higher premiums).

 In the literature so far, the debate on discrimination in health insurance has been mainly on whether insurances should be allowed to use genetic information (Hellman 2003, 2008, Moreau 2010, Lippert-Rasmussen 2015b).
-Our scope is wider, and for instance we shall consider that the information which the insurance company may used can be genetic or not, medical or not.
-More precisely, the list of parameters we shall consider here consists in: present diagnosed illness (such as diabetes or heart failure), medical history, body mass index, smoking habits, alcohol consumption, genetic information, gender, age, race, sexuality, place of living.
+Our scope is wider, and for instance we shall consider that the information which the insurance company may use can be genetic or not, medical or not.
+More precisely, the list of parameters we shall consider here consists in: present diagnosed illness (such as diabetes or heart failure), medical history, body mass index, smoking habits, alcohol consumption, genetic information, gender, age, race, sexuality, place of living, income.
 Overall, a health insurance company might want to rely on scientifically established statistical correlation between any of the parameters from the above list and health costs.
-For instance, if parameter X is observed to be correlated with higher health costs per year, for whatever reason, then health profiling entails that the premium for people with parameter X increases.
+For instance, if parameter X is observed to be correlated with higher health costs per year, for whatever reason, then profiling entails that the premium for people with parameter X increases.